Zambia: Mbeu ya Maphunziro in Chipata

 Project aim

 To improve and increase the opportunities for children from remote areas to attend school and benefit from receiving a holistic education.
-Implement sanitary facilities according to specific needs and contribute to improving the children's overall well-being and health.
+Adapt the infrastructure according to specific needs and contribute to improving the children's overall well-being and health.

 The Project